 Providence Hospice offers a free comprehensive course of training to prepare people who are interested in becoming hospice volunteers.

 Volunteers must attend all of the classes in their training sessions.
-Sessions are held quarterly in Portland.
-The schedule is as follows:
+All sessions located in Portland unless otherwise noted

 What do hospice volunteers do?

 Hospice volunteers help people who are facing terminal illness.
 The training course covers the basic principles of hospice, understanding the special needs of patients and their families, effective communication, patient care, pain and symptom management, spiritual care giving, and understanding grief and loss.

 Volunteers serve in many different areas, including respite care; bereavement; Me Too – a children’s grief support group; oncology; community education; and program support.

 Hospice volunteers are especially needed in east Multnomah County, Gresham, Molalla, Beaverton and Hillsboro.
 Applicants with fluency in Spanish and Russian are especially encouraged to apply.

 Volunteers must be at least 16 years old.
 No previous hospice experience is required.
 Following training, volunteers are asked to commit four hours a week for a year.
 Pre-registration is required.
 For more information, please call a Providence Hospice volunteer coordinator at 503-215-4944 (east) or 503-291-6621 (west).